 Back-up cameras and cameras on the front of cars not only make driving more manageable, but they also make it safer.
-By giving drivers a clear view of their front, back and blindspots, these dash cameras will provide you with a sense of calm and awareness you might not have without them.
+By giving drivers a clear view of their front, back and blindspots, these rear and dash cameras will provide you with a sense of calm and awareness you might not have without them.
 Pulling into tight spaces no longer has to be an Olympic sport, with high-quality waterproof cameras providing a bright and detailed look at your surroundings.

 If you’re looking for an extra set of eyes while you drive, here are the best rearview cameras that work with just about any type of car.